The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: Polynomial-time Tractability

 \section{Polynomial-time Tractability}

 In this section we introduce for every finite $\mathbf{A}\in \rra$ an associated finite structure, called the \emph{atom structure} of $\bf A$.
-Note that it is closely related, but not the same, as the type structure introduced in \cite{Bodirsky-Mottet}.
-In the context of relation algebras the atom structure has the advantage that its domain is the set of atoms of $\mathbf{A}$, rather than the set of 3-types, which would be the domain of the type structure in~\cite{Bodirsky-Mottet}; hence, our domain is smaller and has some advantages that we discuss at the end of the section.
-Up to a minor difference of the signature, our atom structure is the same as the atom structure introduced in~\cite{LyndonRelationAlgebras} (which was used there for different purposes; also see~\cite{Maddux1982,HirschHodkinsonStrongly, HirschJacksonK}).
+Note that it is closely related, but not the same, as the type structure introduced by \cite{Bodirsky-Mottet}.
+In the context of relation algebras the atom structure has the advantage that its domain is the set of atoms of $\mathbf{A}$, rather than the set of 3-types, which would be the domain of the type structure of~\cite{Bodirsky-Mottet}; hence, our domain is smaller and has some advantages on which the main result of this section (Proposition~\ref{tractabilityB}) is based. {Up to a some differences in the signature, our atom structure is the same as the atom structure introduced by~\cite{LyndonRelationAlgebras} which was used there for different purposes (see also~\cite{Maddux1982,HirschHodkinsonStrongly,HirschJacksonK}).}

-We will reduce $\csp(\mathfrak{B})$ to the $\csp$ of the atom structure.
+Let $\mathfrak{B}$ be a normal representation of a finite $\mathbf{A}\in \rra$.
+We will reduce $\csp(\mathfrak{B})$ to the $\csp$ of the atom structure of $\bf A$.
 This means that if the $\csp$ of the atom structure is in P, then so are $\csp(\mathfrak{B})$ and $\nsp(\bf A)$.
-For our main result we will show later that every network satisfaction problem for a finite integral symmetric relation algebra with a flexible atom that cannot be solved in polynomial time by this method is NP-complete.
-Let $\mathfrak{B}$ be throughout this section a normal representation of a finite $\mathbf{A}\in \rra$.
+For our main result we will show later that every network satisfaction problem for a finite integral symmetric representable relation algebra with a flexible atom that cannot be solved in polynomial time by this method is NP-complete.

-\begin{definition} The \emph{atom structure of $\bf A$} is the finite relational structure $\mathfrak{O}$ with domain $A_0$ and the following relations:
+\begin{definition} The \emph{atom structure of $\bf A \in \rra$} is the finite relational structure $\mathfrak{O}$ with domain $A_0$ and the following relations: